 Use the interactive map to locate your property and determine when rental licenses in your area will expire.
 The map does not indicate whether a property is a rental property, but shows the inspection month by area.
 Use ePLACE, the city’s online permitting system to determine whether a property has a valid rental license.

-- Two months prior to a property's scheduled inspection date the City will notify the owners of rental dwellings of the need to file a rental license application.
+- Two months prior to a property's scheduled inspection date the city will send a courtesy notice to the owners of licensed rental dwellings informing them that an invoice will be forthcoming.